 15+ fun apps and lesson ideas to use in the outdoor classroom

 Nowadays, there are a lot of applications that make sure that students come out again, and learn while doing so.
-In this blog, I’ve chosen 16 apps that you can use to teach outside.
-And, of course, it’ll motivate your students as well to go outside a bit more.
+In this blog, you will discover 16 powerful outdoor learning apps and lesson ideas that help teachers transform any schoolyard, park, or city into an interactive classroom.

 Outdoor apps and lessons ideas for math